 If you have an indoor cat it is especially important that their weight is monitored, that they have the chance to display normal behaviors and instincts, and litter trays are kept clean daily.

 Your pet should be provided with access to shelter at all times so they can escape the sun or rain.
 This is especially important in the summer months when animals run the risk of over-heating which can be fatal.
 Your pet’s bed should be in a quiet area away from draughts or direct sunlight.
 Keep bedding and blankets clean with regular laundering.
 It is important that cats have a quiet space that they can retreat to away from humans and other animals if they are stressed.

-Early socialization is important for animals to become used to new sights, sounds, smells and experiences.
-An animal who is well socialized will make for a more happy, friendly and content pet.
+Early socialization is important for animals to become used to new sights, sounds, smells, and experiences.
+An animal that is well socialized will make for a more happy, friendly, and content pet.